apollos-advocate/SciSearch/README.md

 # Since NASA's database cannot be installed as one file, the team will be installing many important and popular files that boasts what people likely search about.

+# It can state sources and summarize things. https://www.youtube.com/watch?v=yvXcu38rBU4